hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 Now that we have our files and directory structure, we are ready to begin our ChIP-Seq analysis.
 For any NGS analysis method, our first step in the workflow is to explore the quality of our reads prior to aligning them to the reference genome and proceeding with downstream analyses.

+### Understanding the Illumina sequencing technology

+Before we can assess the quality of our reads, it would be helpful to know a little bit about how these reads were generated.
+Since our data was sequenced on an Illumina sequencer we will introduce you to their Sequencng by Synthesis methodology, however keep in mind there are other technologies and the way reads are generated will vary (as will the associated biases observed in your data).
+An **animation of the Sequencing by Synthesis is most helpful** (rather than reading through lines of text), and so we would like you to take five minutes and watch [this YouTube video](https://www.youtube.com/watch?v=fCd6B5HRaZ8&t=3s) from Illumina.

 ### Unmapped read data (FASTQ)

 The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
 This file format evolved from FASTA in that it contains sequence data, but also contains quality information.
 Similar to FASTA, the FASTQ file begins with a header line.
 The difference is that the FASTQ header is denoted by a `@` character.
 For a single record (sequence read) there are four lines, each of which are described below: